awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_troubleshoot.md

 ## I am not authorized to perform iam:PassRole<a name="security_iam_troubleshoot-passrole"></a>

 If you receive an error that you're not authorized to perform the `iam:PassRole` action, then you must contact your administrator for assistance\.
 Your administrator is the person that provided you with your user name and password\.
-Ask that person to update your policies to allow you to pass a role to \.
+Ask that person to update your policies to allow you to pass a role to Amazon WorkMail\.

 Some AWS services allow you to pass an existing role to that service, instead of creating a new service role or service\-linked role\.
 To do this, you must have permissions to pass the role to the service\.

-The following example error occurs when an IAM user named `marymajor` tries to use the console to perform an action in \.
+The following example error occurs when an IAM user named `marymajor` tries to use the console to perform an action in Amazon WorkMail\.
 However, the action requires the service to have permissions granted by a service role\.
 Mary does not have permissions to pass the role to the service\.

 ```
 User: arn:aws:iam::123456789012:user/marymajor is not authorized to perform: iam:PassRole